I’m going to tell you more than you wanted to know about Thanksgiving Cactus. (Schlumbergera).

-We already discussed holiday cactus this month, but there are a couple more things I wanted to tell you about them.
-These are just tidbits of information which is what Tuesday tidbits is all about.
-I’m probably going to tell you more than you wanted to know about Thankgving Cactus.
-(Schlumbergera).
+We already discussed holiday cacti this month, but there are a couple more things I wanted to tell you about the Thanksgiving cactus.
+These are just tidbits of information that I think are interesting. .

-I talked more about Thanksgiving cactus here and one of the things I asked is if you knew they were true cactus plants.
-They are Brazilian rainforest cacti and are epiphytic which means they are not growing in the ground but on trees or other objects in the rainforest.
 How do we know they are cacti?
-Because they have aeroles.
-And those are…..?
-Aeroles are either a flat or raised area on a cactus from which arises spines or flowers.
-On the Thanksgiving cactus like the Easter cactus below, they are on the ends of the cladodes.
-The flowers emerge from these and also spines.
+Because they have areoles.
+And what are those?
+Areoles are either a flat or raised area on a cactus from which arises spines or flowers.
+On the Thanksgiving cactus, like the Easter cactus below, they are on the ends of the cladodes.
+Flowers and spines emerge from these.

 Short day plants

-When we have been told that a plant has to have enough light to bloom and then are told there are plants that bloom when there is less light, it can become confusing.
-Plants that react to day length are said to be photoperiodic plants.
-The Thanksgiving cactus is one of those plants that reacts to short days and long nights.
-When the days get shorter in the fall, they react by flowering (hopefully).
+Plants that react to day length are photoperiodic plants.
+The Thanksgiving cactus is a plant that reacts to short days and long nights.
+As the days get shorter in the fall, they react by flowering.
 Poinsettias exhibit the same characteristic.

 I hope you learned something new about the Thanksgiving cactus today.
 As I said above, it may have been more than you cared to know.